lnittman/fal-mcp/README.md

 claude mcp add fal -- npx -y @fal-ai/mcp
 ```

 Then add your API key to the Claude configuration.
+That's it! 🎉

 ### Manual Setup